Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 The rising action describes the upward motion of the movement.

-The combination of the crisis and climax is the point of the peak, the make-or-break moment when things could either continue to improve or reverse.
+The combination of the dilemma, where the character must make a critical choice, and climax, the moment of highest conflict and action, is the point of the peak, the make-or-break moment when things could either continue to improve or reverse.

-Last, the resolution wraps up the story at the end with one or two scenes of relative stability.
+Last, the denouement or resolution wraps up the plot at the end of the story with one or two scenes of relative stability.
+Denouement means untying in French, and in these final moments, the loose ends of the plot are tied up.

 These components of dramatic structure can be found in every arc, and are part of what gives each arc their structure.